 This blog is a great place to start for information about qigong and tai chi.
 Check out the “Start Here” page if you haven’t already seen it.

 A word of advice.
 Whether you realize it or not, the current medical establishment is dominated by Big Pharma.
 As I hinted earlier, they are not interested in prevention.
 Why?
 Because prevention would cut their profits.

 Do you honestly think that Pfizer, with billions in annual Lipitor revenue, is going to give that up easily?
 Or are they going to try to stifle the competition?
 That’s what they did in Europe when they outlawed hundreds of herbal remedies.

 Yep, natural herbs are illegal, but dangerous prescriptions drugs like opioids are perfectly legal.

 When doing your research, don’t be surprised if the monied interests try to divert you away from simple and cheap healing modalities.
 If Big Pharma can’t patent it, they will try to crush it.
 The information is out there, but you have to think critically when examining it.

 I am fiercely independent.
 I like to take things into my own hands.
 Taking my health into my own hands was one of the best things I ever did.
 I hope that this article will help you realize that you don’t need a lot of money to be healthy.
 What you need most is a desire to change, and the discipline to follow through.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.